rhdunn/xquery-intellij-plugin/docs/specifications/XQuery IntelliJ Plugin Data Model.md

    be determined, e.g. if evaluating a complex expression statically that is dependent on the dynamic context.

+The *namespace uri* property corresponds to the `dm:typed-value` accessor.

 ##### 5.7.3.5 Processing Instruction Nodes

 | Symbol              | Interface                      |